techsenger/stagepro/README.md

 * Dark mode support.
 * Size effect (disabled by default).
 * Only two events triggered during resizing (start and finish).

+Currently, shadow for Stage is not supported, as it seems there is no way to set a shadow around a Stage using JavaFX.
+It is likely that this can only be achieved using native code.

+# JavaFX Versions <a name="javafx"></a>

+Due to some bugs, use JavaFX versions 16–20, or a version of JavaFX after 24-ea+19 (see JDK-8344372).

 # Dependencies <a name="dependencies"></a>